Keploy vs Cursor

 Cursor excels here.
 A developer can highlight the algorithm, ask the AI to 'write comprehensive unit tests covering edge cases,' and get contextual tests that understand the function's parameters, return types, and boundary conditions.

-Looking for a Cursor Alternative?
+Looking for a Cursor alternative?